Monthly Archives

 - Serge Lutens: "El Attarine" is a perfume which synthetizes all the history or rather that spirit which presided over the birth of my perfumery, which has its roots in Morocco.

 "Serge Noire" is not a perfume without a sense of place.
 It is quite the opposite in fact!
 It is situated on my own itinerary.
 I imagined and created Dior makeup and its image from 1968 to 1980.
-This period made me experience the last moments of what I would term "Parisian Haute Couture" (La Haute Couture parisienne): luxury (genuine, this time), rigor, mastery and respect for the feminine body image.
-That muffled atmosphere of the show rooms, of the fashion presentations - much more ritualistic than fashion shows - has made the perfume come to fruition in myself.
-An ethereal atmosphere, an elegance that is silent on a background of black serge suit materials, pale complexions, and tight straight hairdos......
+This period made me experience the last moments of what I would term "Parisian Haute Couture" (La Haute Couture parisienne): luxury (genuine, this time) rigor, mastery and respect for the feminine body image.
+That muffled atmosphere of the show rooms, of the fashion presentations - much more ritualistic than fashion shows are - made the perfume come to fruition in me.
+[It used to be] an ethereal atmosphere, an elegance that is silent on a background of black serge suit materials, pale complexions, and tight straight hairdos......

 2) - What are the main ingredients - or particular effects – which define the olfactory personalities of El Attarine and Serge Noire?